Monotonicity formulas for coupled elliptic gradient systems with applications: Introduction

 This is closely related to minimizers of the energy

 and they studied the regularity of free boundaries.
 To prove regularity results in \cite{asuw}, they established a monotonicity formula that is inspired by the one given by Weiss in \cite{weiss,weiss2}.
-We refer interested readers to the book of Petrosyan, Shahgholian, Uraltseva in \cite{psu} for more information.
+We also refer interested readers to \cite{an,csy} for regularity results on cooperative systems and to the book of Petrosyan, Shahgholian and Uraltseva in \cite{psu} for more information.
+It should be remarked that as a particular case, one can consider the case of two components, that is $m=2$, and $p=3$ namely